< Back to Recommendations

 Implementation Details

 Wastewater treatment plants discharge more than 50 percent of the human sources of nutrients into Puget Sound and contribute significantly to low levels of dissolved oxygen.
-The department of Ecology proposes developing a Puget Sound Nutrients General Permit to control nutrient discharges from domestic wastewater treatment plants and sewage treatment plants through its National Pollutant Discharge Elimination System regulatory authority.
+The Department of Ecology proposes developing a Puget Sound Nutrients General Permit to control nutrient discharges from domestic wastewater treatment plants and sewage treatment plants through its National Pollutant Discharge Elimination System regulatory authority.
 The alternative to a general permit is to include nutrient control requirements in each treatment plant’s individual permits as they are reissued during the next 10 years.

 Recent Progress

-The Department of Ecology awarded the general permit to fifty-eight facilities in about three years.
-Many of those facilities were able to adjust their operations to reduce the amount of nitrogen entering Puget Sound, helping them avoid major financial investments.
+The Department of Ecology awarded general permits to fifty-eight facilities between 2023-2026.
+Many of those facilities optimized their operations to reduce the amount of nitrogen entering Puget Sound, helping them avoid major financial investments.
+Ecology also started the Puget Sound Nutrient Reduction Grant Program, awarding $9 million across permittees to support permit implementation.

 More details on progress in the Resources Library.